-With LPS, packets between two ToR switches are sprayed across the multiple paths according to the degree of congestion measured on those paths.
-In Layer-3 virtualized environments, flows between two ToR switches can be identified by the virtualization encapsulation.
-LPS includes a sequence number in this encapsulation to allow the destination ToR to reorder packets back into their original sequence.
-Since a destination ToR may be receiving flows from many source ToRs at the same time, there needs to be an active reordering queue for each ToR in the Clos network that is transmitting to the destination ToR.
-The LPS source ToR maintains an indicator of congestion along the path to other destination ToR switches.
+With LPS, packets between a source and destination are sprayed across multiple paths according to the degree of congestion measured on those paths.
+The spraying and distribution of packets across multiple paths may be initiated, coordinated or performed by transport protocols, virtual switches, NICs, ToR switches, or fabric switches.
+In layer 3 virtualized environments, flows between a source and destination can be identified by the virtualization encapsulation.
+LPS includes a sequence number in this encapsulation to allow the destination to reorder packets back into their original sequence.
+Since a destination may be receiving flows from many sources at the same time, there needs to be an active reordering queue for each source that is spreading traffic across the Clos network.
+The LPS source maintains an indicator of congestion along the path to other destinations.
 This indicator can be determined by any number of congestion measurement techniques.
-The source ToR uses the congestion indicator to determine how to spray packets across the multiple paths - lighter loaded paths will take more packets than congested paths, which may be skipped entirely.
+The source uses the congestion indicator to determine how to spray packets across the multiple paths--lighter loaded paths will take more packets than congested paths, which may be skipped entirely.

-The advantages of LPS over current ECMP load balancing are threefold.
+The advantages of LPS over current ECMP load balancing are threefold [CKB1].
 LPS avoids elephant flow collisions because it distributes traffic with fine granularity at the packet level.
 LPS can rapidly adapt to network status changes because it is congestion-aware.
-Finally, LPS is more parallel than ECMP and can reduce flow completion times in lightly loaded networks by distributing a single flow across multiple parallel paths at the same time.
+LPS is more parallel than ECMP and can reduce flow completion times in lightly loaded networks by distributing a single flow across multiple parallel paths at the same time.
+Finally, LPS reduces the probability of congestion occurring within the network, thus reducing the frequency of activation of both PFC and ECN--based end-to-end congestion control.